gbmhunter/blog/content/programming/languages/c-plus-plus/strings.md

 draft: false
 title: Strings
 type: page
-url: /programming/languages/c-plus-plus/strings
 ---

 ## Overview

 While strings are almost always represented as a pointer to a char or an array of characters in C (either char * or char[]), C++ introduces a std::string type.
 This offers the following advantages:

-* Automatic memory allocation/deallocation (no more buffer overruns!)
+* Automatic memory allocation/de-allocation (no more buffer overruns!)
 * The size can be found by calling the appropriate method on the string object

 However, this comes at a cost, now there is **dynamic memory allocation**.
 This may be a significant issue for embedded applications.

 ## The Old C Style char*

-The the most basic methods to store characters is to create a pointer to a character, e.g. char* myString.
+The the most basic methods to store characters is to create a pointer to a character, e.g. `char* myString`.
 No standard library has to be included to be able to do this, and this is how you would typically store characters in C.

 To actually store something (above, just a pointer was created, but assigned to nothing) you would commonly create a **string literal**, like this: